roadwarriorslive/Pipulate/README.md

      SEE THE------> | to Google Sheet|<--------4.----------'    '----------------------> ?
      RESULTS        '----------------'    a response                  ...stuff on net''')

-## Recent Changes
-### Mon Aug 31 03:22:47 UTC 2015
-- Function returning dict as the second element of tuple can update entire row.
-### Wed Aug 26 21:00:08 UTC 2015
-- Archive function added to save page's HTML into Google Sheets, compressed.
-- Scrapers all work if Archive column is there (pull titles, metas, from archive).
-- Documentation tab gets automatically regenerated if new functions are added.
-- Choice was added to fill question marks into all locations that will pipulate.
-- SEMRush and Moz KPI functions like Difficulty and DomainAuthority added.
-- Modest amounts of website crawling is now possible (maximum depth of 2).
-- Tons of cosmetic stuff to make it prettier.

 ## Using it
 You can try it out on pipulate.com, but as it picks up in popularity, I'll be